 Coronavirus disruption to Normal Service

 This page has been created to inform both members of the society and those who use our services via this website of our current situation.
 That is – what is likely to happen, depending on how the pandemic progresses and how the Trustees interpret the latest situation.
-Government advice changes and often depends on perceptions of risk.
-It would appear that the responsibility for minimising exposure to the risk of catching the virus has been devolved to local bodies and people themselves.
+Government advice changes and often depends on viral activity estimated across a large geographic area.
+It would appear that the responsibility for minimising exposure to the risk of catching the virus has been given to the groups at Butterley within the overall plan and risk assesment of the Midland Railway Trust.
 We continue to be cautious because of our age profile.
 The Trustees keep the advice under review.
-The Butterley site remains closed to the public and will do so until at least the end of 2020.
-However some officers have returned to the site and the majority of the order backlog have been processed.
+The Butterley site remains closed to the public and this is likely to continue until at least Easter 2021.
+However HMRS officers have returned to the site on a pre-planned and limited number and the order backlog has been processed.
 The trading situation is not yet completely back to normal.
 Unfortunately the M&SC remains closed to the public and members and so no request for visits can be considered at this time.

 SOCIETY MEMBERS MEETINGS:

 As always the local area group leaders will continue to decide about their meetings within the overall Government guidelines taking into account the fact that many members are in the higher risk groups of society.
-For the rest of 2020 these are likely to be online ZOOM conferences.
+For the rest of 2020 and probably to at least Easter 2021 these will only be online ZOOM meetings.
 The Autumn program has been decided by the local groups and their leaders.
 For details see the What's on page.
-No public meetings or other events where close contact is inevitable will be held until 2021 at the earliest.
+No public meetings or other events where close contact is inevitable will be held until after Easter 2021 at the earliest.
+However the benefit is that members many miles from a local group can participate in the conference by letting the organisers know to receive the Zoom code.

 Also MUSEUM AND STUDY CENTRE

-As stated above, the building remains closed as part of the complete closure of the Midland Railway Centre and this is expected to continue until the end of 2020.
-There will be no general member access booking available for 2020 so please do not turn up on the off-chance as you will not be allowed in to the site even if you are a member.
-The small number of officers involved in sales and ensuring the building is safe and secured do have access and so sales orders are nearly back to normal although delivery may be delayed and there are some issues with a few transfers - see the Transfer page and also a few entries in the photo catalogue - see Photo page.
+As stated above, the building remains closed as part of the complete closure of the Midland Railway Centre and this is expected to continue until Easter 2021 at the earliest.
+There will be no general member access booking available for the predictable future so please do not turn up on the off-chance as you will not be allowed in to the site even if you are a member.
+The small number of officers involved in sales and ensuring the building is safe and secured do have access and so sales orders are back to normal although delivery may be delayed and there are some issues with a few transfers - see the Transfer page and also a few entries in the photo catalogue - see Photo page.

 If you have sent a surface mail item to the site address it may be awaiting collection from the a building not yet open so do not be surprised if there is a delay.
 If you are waiting for an item, we apologise but we are a volunteer society and do not have full time or even part time staff waiting to receive every order!